 - Burke, Edmund.
 "Speech to the Electors of Bristol." in Canon (Section 21).
 [5 pages] - Kollman 13.4.
 Fox, Richard and Jennifer Lawless.
 "Gendered Perceptions and Political Candidacies: A Central Barrier to Women's Equality in Electoral Politics."
 [11 pages] - Carnes, Nicholas.
 "Millionaires run our government.
 Here's why it matters."
 The Monkey Cage (2014) [4 pages] - Barber, Michael, and Nolan McCarty "Causes and Consequences of Polarization" (2012). p.
 19 30.
-[11 pages]

-- o Kollman 5.2: Fenno, Richard F. "Home Style: House Members in Their Districts." - Miller, Warren E. and Donald Stokes.
+[11 pages] - Suggested Readings: - o Kollman 5.2: Fenno, Richard F. "Home Style: House Members in Their Districts." - Miller, Warren E. and Donald Stokes.
 "Constituency Influence in Congress."
 The American Political Science Review.
 1963.
 [11 pages] - o Matthews, Dylan.
-"One study explains why it's tough to pass liberal laws." - o Swers, Michele L. and Stella Rouse "Descriptive Representation: Understanding the Impact of Identity on Substantive Representation of Group Interests"

-Questions to consider while reading:

-- What does it mean for a representative to be a delegate?
+"One study explains why it's tough to pass liberal laws." - Swers, Michele L. and Stella Rouse "Descriptive Representation: Understanding the Impact of Identity on Substantive Representation of Group Interests" - Questions to consider while reading: - What does it mean for a representative to be a delegate?
 What does it mean to be a trustee?
-[Burke] - For what reasons are women less likely to run for elected office?
-[Fox and Lawless] - What evidence do we have the Members of Congress are delegates or trustees?
+[Burke] - What evidence do we have the Members of Congress are delegates or trustees?
 [Miller and Stokes & Matthews in suggested readings] - What reasons do Barber and McCarty rule out as causes for Congressional polarization?
-[Barber and McCarty] - ❖ Accompanying Kernell, Jacobson, Kousser, and Vavreck Reading - Chapter 6 (Focus on p.
+[Barber and McCarty] - ♦ Accompanying Kernell, Jacobson, Kousser, and Vavreck Reading - Chapter 6 (Focus on p.
 219 225; 231 234)